MicrosoftDocs/patterns-practices/patterns-practices/reference/unitycontainerhelper-istyperegistered-method-mspp-unityextensions.md

 Remarks
 -------

-<span id="remarksToggle"></span>In order to use this extension method, you first need to add the IUnityContainer extension to the [UnityBootstrapperExtension](https://msdn.microsoft.com/library/microsoft.practices.prism.unityextensions.unitybootstrapperextension).
+In order to use this extension method, you first need to add the IUnityContainer extension to the [UnityBootstrapperExtension](https://msdn.microsoft.com/library/microsoft.practices.prism.unityextensions.unitybootstrapperextension).

 See Also
 --------